Register for an appointment on campus

-In order to register for an appointment with the Student Counselling and Wellbeing service, please fill in our online self-referral form
+To register for an appointment, please fill in our online self-referral form

 Your answers help us to understand your situation and direct you to the most appropriate member of our team.
 Several of the questions are designed to start the process of developing insight and understanding, including what may help to feel and cope better.
 Your counsellor, mental health advisor or wellbeing practitioner with be provided with a copy of your completed online self-referral form before your first meeting.

 When we receive your form, we will contact you within 48 hours about making an appointment.
 We aim to offer all first appointments within ten working days of receipt of your form.
 Please be aware that there may be a slightly longer wait at peak times of the year, however we understand it can be difficult to wait, and will do our best to see you as soon as possible.

 There are a number of things you can read or use to prepare yourself while you are waiting for your first appointment:

 Our website has a wide range of useful information and links.
 You could try one of our MP3 downloads for help with relaxation or have a look at our comprehensive range of self-help guides.

 - Big White Wall provides 24/7 online peer and professional support, with trained counsellors

 - meditation and relaxation resources - links and downloads to help you relax and learn some meditation techniques

 - headstart cards - quick resources to help with common problems

 - mental health team - if you have an emerging, enduring or severe mental health issue